penumbra-zone/penumbra/spec/concepts/governance/proposal.md

 # Proposal Creation

-Penumbra users can propose votes by escrowing a minimum amount of any flavor of `PENb`.
-They do this by creating a transaction with a `ProposalDescription`, which consumes some amount of `PENb` from the transaction's balance, and creates a new escrow note with the same amount.
+Penumbra users can propose votes by escrowing a minimum amount of any flavor of `dPEN`.
+They do this by creating a transaction with a `Proposal` description, which consumes some amount of `dPEN` from the transaction's balance, and creates a new escrow note with the same amount.
 The escrow note is not included in the note commitment tree until voting completes.
 The voting period begins in the next epoch and lasts for a fixed